wasmCloud/wasmcloud.com/docs/cli/reg.md

 Push an artifact to an OCI compliant registry.
 A user needs to provide a registry URL and the path to the artifact that needs to be pushed.

 :::caution
-This subcommand will be deprecated in furture versions.
+This subcommand will be deprecated in future versions.
 Please use `wash push` instead.
 :::

 #### Usage